m-elewa/freelancers-market/README.md

 # Freelancers Black Market

-Freelancers Black Market platform works like a broker between the clients and the freelancers but the actual work and pay will be done on the freelance website that both the freelancer and the client are using. <b>How it works?</b> clients can link their jobs on the platform to let freelancers apply for free on their jobs.
-Then the client can invite the suited freelancer(s) to apply on his job on The freelance website.
+Freelancers Black Market is a platform works like a broker between the clients and the freelancers but the actual work and pay will be done on the freelance website that both the freelancer and the client are using. <b>How it works?</b> clients can link their jobs on the platform to let freelancers apply for free on their jobs.
+Then the client can invite the best suited freelancer(s) to apply on his job on The freelance website.

 ## Basic Features